 #6 Write down everything you need to do and stick to this plan

 The secret here is to make challenging but realistic plans.
-If you plan too little, you might waste the rest of the day.
+If you plan too little in your online daily planner, you might waste the rest of the day.
 If you plan too much, you get overwhelmed and just drop it.
 So try to have an optimal workload scheduled and then grind until you’re done.